TeaAndCommits/spam_ham_detection/README.md

 clf.fit(x_train, y_train)
 Builds multiple decision trees and uses majority voting for prediction.

-n_jobs=-1 means it uses all available CPU cores for faster training.
+n_jobs=-1 → uses all CPU cores for faster training.

 7. Evaluating Accuracy

 score = clf.score(x_test, y_test)
 print("Accuracy:", score)
 Checks how well the model performs on unseen test data.

-9. Predicting New Emails
+8. Predicting New Emails
 We can pass a new email (after preprocessing and vectorizing it) to:

 clf.predict([vectorized_email])
-to get a Spam (1) or Ham (0) prediction.
+Returns 1 for Spam and 0 for Ham.

 ## Future Improvements
 - Try TF-IDF Vectorizer instead of CountVectorizer